-- If you have been convicted of a less serious crime, after seven years that crime will be wiped from your criminal record.
-This means that you won't have to declare it when applying for jobs. - However, you may still need to declare your convictions for other visa applications but it will depend on that country's law, not on New Zealand law. - To find out if the clean slate has been applied to you, apply for a copy of your criminal record (see above) - if the conviction is not listed, you now have a 'clean slate.'
+- If you have been convicted of a less serious crime, after seven years that crime will be wiped from your criminal record. - This means you can answer "no" if you are asked whether you have a criminal record. - However, you may still need to declare your convictions for other visa applications but it will depend on that country's law, not on New Zealand law. - To find out if the clean slate has been applied to you, apply for a copy of your criminal record (see above) - if the conviction is not listed, you now have a 'clean slate.'